Use of Courtesy Vehicles and Vehicle UPPS No. 03.01.12

 If the account manager elects to reimburse actual fuel receipts, mileage documentation is still required to justify amount of fuel reimbursement.

 03.09 Record keeping for Texas State owned or leased automobiles and justification of expenses or mileage reimbursements related to vehicle allowances or courtesy vehicles is the responsibility of the employee.

 03.10 Maintaining Vehicle List and Valuation

 03.12 If the employee expends university-paid gasoline for personal use, the designated department personnel will determine the value to be added to the employee’s taxable income.
-The value of the gasoline expended for personal use will be determined using the same ratio calculated in a. above.
-The value of personal use is subject to federal withholding, social security and medicare tax.
+The value of the gasoline expended for personal use will be determined using the same ratio calculated in Section 03.10 a. above.
+The value of personal use is subject to federal withholding, social security and Medicare tax.

-b.
-The dealer that owns or leases the designated courtesy vehicle must approve of the department staff member (other than the primary driver) driving the designated courtesy vehicle.
+b. the dealer that owns or leases the designated courtesy vehicle must approve of the department staff member (other than the primary driver) driving the designated courtesy vehicle; and

 b.
 The paycheck following the end of the period as outlined in Section 01.09 will reflect applicable taxes.

-04.02 Annual W-2 Tax Statement – Boxes 1, 3, and 5 of employees W-2 tax statements will reflect income related to this UPPS.
+04.02 Annual W-2 Tax Statement – Boxes 1, 3, and 5 of employee W-2 tax statements will reflect income related to this policy.